dumkaguv/Future-Tech/readme.md

 ## Welcome! 👋

-This project was implemented according to the model [Future Tech](https://www.figma.com/design/YzTDRV7OaSoeCUBNYaoCZV)
+This project was implemented according to the model [Figma](https://www.figma.com/design/YzTDRV7OaSoeCUBNYaoCZV)

 Challenge is to build out this multi-page Future Tech website and get it looking as close to the design as possible.